About Us

 Diane is Bennett Professor of Public Policy at the University of Cambridge in addition to her role at Enlightenment Economics.
 Diane is a Fellow of the Office for National Statistics and has held a number of public service roles including Member of the Natural Capital Committee, Vice-Chair of the BBC Trust until April 2015, a member of the Migration Advisory Committee from 2007-2012, and a member of the Competition Commission from 2001-2009.
 She specialises in the economics of new technologies and globalisation, particularly measurement of the digital economy and competition in digital markets.

-She is the author of numerous books, including Cogs and Monsters (2021), Markets State and People: Economics for Public Policy (2020), GDP: A Brief But Affectionate History (2014), The Economics of Enough (2011) and The Soulful Science (2007), Sex, Drugs and Economics (2002), Paradoxes of Prosperity (2001), Governing the World Economy (2000) and The Weightless World (1997).
-She has also published numerous book chapters, reports and articles, and is a regular contributor to the Financial Times and Project Syndicate.
+She is the author of numerous books, including the forthcoming The Measure of Progress, Cogs and Monsters (2021), Markets State and People: Economics for Public Policy (2020), GDP: A Brief But Affectionate History (2014), The Economics of Enough (2011) and The Soulful Science (2007), Sex, Drugs and Economics (2002), Paradoxes of Prosperity (2001), Governing the World Economy (2000) and The Weightless World (1997).
+She has also published numerous book chapters, reports and journal articles, and is a regular contributor to the Financial Times and Project Syndicate.

 Diane was previously Economics Editor of The Independent and before that worked at the Treasury and in the private sector as an economist.
 She has a PhD from Harvard.

-Diane was awarded the CBE in January 2018.
+Diane was awarded the DBE in June 2023.

 Affiliates